mmick66/electrate/README.md

   <img src="https://github.com/mmick66/electrate/blob/master/Logo.png">
 </p>

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+This is a base [Electron](https://electronjs.org/) setup with [React](https://reactjs.org/) based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

 ## To Use